Xchristech2/Zenitsu-Bot/README.md

 ## ✨ Overview

-> ⚡ **QUEEN LUCY V3** is a powerful WhatsApp bot built with Baileys for advanced group management and automation.
+> ⚡ **ZENITSU BOT** is a powerful WhatsApp bot built with Baileys for advanced group management and automation.
 It helps admins control groups easily while providing fun, AI, and utility features.

 ---